On Subadditive Duality for Conic Mixed-Integer Programs: Properties of Dirichlet convex sets and the proof of Theorem

-The following lemma gives a property of maximal $S$-free sets in the case $S$ is defined as the mixed-lattice points contained in a Dirichlet convex set that is crucial in the proof of Theorem~\ref{Dfiniteness}.
+The following lemma gives a property of maximal $S$-free sets in the case $S$ is defined as the mixed-lattice points contained in a Dirichlet convex set. {\damr This lemma is crucial in the proof of Theorem~\ref{Dfiniteness}}.